-The case-control approach will be complemented by a group-level ANOVA of reaching accuracy, as measured by the PMI, with the between-subject factor of group (HC, MCI, AD) and the within-subject factor of side (non-dominant, dominant).
+The case-control approach will be complemented by a group-level analysis of variance (ANOVA) of reaching accuracy, as measured by the PMI, with the betweensubject factor of group (HC, MCI, AD) and the withinsubject factor of side (non-dominant, dominant).
 This analysis will test whether the average severity of peripheral misreaching in each patient group significantly exceeds that observed in HCs.